 Direct mail can produce a response of between 1% and 5%, but the most common response rate is between 1% and 3%.
 The higher the response level, the more business you bring in.
 The aim of your direct mail strategy is to maximise response.

 A good mailshot should include a clear message and a strong call to action.
-It's best to offer recipients a variety of ways to respond to ensure there's a reply mechanism that suits everyone, including mail, telephone, email and web address.
-Pre-paid reply envelopes or cards can really boost responses.
+It's best to offer recipients a variety of ways to respond, to ensure there's a reply mechanism that suits everyone, including mail, telephone, email and web address.

 Direct mail offers a cost-effective way to test creative approaches.
 You can send different mailshots to small groups and then roll out the mailing that got the highest response rate to a larger audience.